 Uniquely, Virgin Atlantic promises that the airline will make at least 12 reward seats available on every flight.
 This doesn’t mean that you will necessarily find available seats on every flight, as someone else may have taken the seats you’re looking for, but if you are able to book flights when Virgin Atlantic opens its schedule, you have a pretty good chance of finding a seat available on the exact flight you want.

 Flying with airline partners

+You can also redeem Virgin Points with any of its airline partners.
 Virgin Atlantic Flying Club often offers a few sweet-spot awards, including trans-Atlantic flights on Delta Air Lines.
 Your first step in finding these awards is to search on the Virgin Atlantic website; some results will be shown alongside the other flight results if they are available.
 Note that some partners, like Hawaiian Airlines, cannot be booked online.

 Upgrading a Virgin Atlantic flight with points

 If you have already booked a flight and want to upgrade it, look into upgrading with points.
 Virgin Atlantic offers upgrades to Premium or Upper Class.
 Upgrade awards are priced using an award chart, with prices varying based on region and peak/off-peak seasonality.
 To upgrade your flight with points, you must call the Flying Club team.